 We have created this policy to demonstrate our firm commitment to privacy and security.
 This policy describes how Cerenade collects information from all users of Cerenade (the “Services”).
 In this policy, the end users are defined as those who access Cerenade services and products for a fee or for free (“Users”).
 This Privacy Policy also describes what we do with the information we collect, and the choices Users have concerning the collection and use of such information.
 Cerenade requests that you read this Privacy Policy carefully and completely.

-Users are asked to provide certain personal information such as name, law firm, address, and telephone number when they sign-up for our services.
-The personal information collected from Users during the registration process is used to manage each user’s account (such as for billing purposes).
+Users may be asked to provide certain personal information such as name, law firm, address, and telephone number when they sign-up for our services.
+The personal information collected from users during the registration process is used to manage each user's account (such as for billing purposes).

 If you order products directly from Cerenade, we will use the personal information you provide only to process that order.

-It is Cerenade’s policy not to use or share the personal information about Users in ways unrelated to the ones described above.
-However, Cerenade may disclose personal information about Users, or information regarding your use of the services or web sites accessible through our services, for any reason if, in our sole discretion, we believe that it is reasonable to do so.
-For example, we may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
-Also, we may disclose information that is necessary to identify, contact or bring legal action against someone who may be violating our Acceptable Use Policy or other user policies; to operate the services properly; or to protect Cerenade and our Users.
+It is Cerenade’s policy not to use or share personal information about Users in ways unrelated to the purposes described above.
+However, Cerenade may disclose personal information about Users, or information regarding your use of the Services or websites accessible through our Services, when required to comply with applicable law, regulation, legal process, or lawful governmental request, or when necessary to protect the rights, property, or safety of Cerenade, our customers, Users, or others, and to enforce our agreements and policies.
+We may also disclose information as reasonably necessary to investigate or prevent suspected fraud, abuse, or security issues; to identify, contact, or bring legal action against someone who may be violating our Acceptable Use Policy or other policies; or to protect Cerenade and our Users.

 Cerenade collects the following categories of personal data: